bottlesdevs/documentation/flatpak/expose-directories/use-system-home.md

 ### What's the homedir?

-Each user has a personal homedir (`/home/your_username`), this is the place when you can store your personal files, like videos, photos or documents.
+Each user has a personal homedir (`/home/your_username`), this is the place where you can store your personal files, like videos, photos or documents.
 This path is also used for cache files `.cache` and software configurations `.config`.

-#### How runners use my homedir?
+#### How do runners use my homedir?

-Each [runner](../../components/runners.md) when make a new windows prefix (we call these bottles here), create a similar Windows structure:
+Each [runner](../../components/runners.md) when making a new windows prefix (we call these bottles here), creates a similar Windows structure:

 ```
 ._ bottles/